 The spreadsheet is designed for two related functions.
 First, each sheet is formatted such that a complete survey form can be obtained by printing out the entire Excel workbook.
-Second, once the survey form is filled out by hand on the printed survey form with all response fields completed, responses can be copied directly back into the appropriate worksheet cells.
-The spreadsheet uses an automated process to transfer these data into a summary sheet that collects data for the entire household sample.
+Second, once the survey form is filled out, with all response fields completed, responses can be copied directly back into the appropriate worksheet cells.
+The spreadsheet uses an automated process to transfer these data into a data sheet which collects data for the entire household sample.